Head of Department: Miss S Nelson - firstname.lastname@example.org

 Year 9 begins with the study of two GCSE level texts designed to prepare students for the content and develop the required key skills.
 Once completed, students begin the GCSE course.

-Throughout Year 9, pupils will be taught and will practice the reading and writing skills needed for GCSE English Language Paper 1 and Paper 2 in addition to studying the three set texts.
+Throughout Year 9, pupils will be taught and will practice the reading and writing skills needed for GCSE English Language Paper 1 and Paper 2 in addition to studying a range of set texts.

 (i) A study of 'Of Mice and Men' by John Steinbeck and its social and historical context.

-(ii) A study of 'Romeo and Juliet' by William Shakespeare
+(ii) A study of 'Richard the 3rd' by William Shakespeare

-(iii) A study of 'A Christmas Carol' or 'Great Expectations' by Charles Dickens (GCSE English Literature Paper 1).
+(iii) A study of 'A Christmas Carol' by Charles Dickens (GCSE English Literature Paper 1).

 (i) Macbeth by William Shakespeare (GCSE English Literature Paper 1).